Niall Donohue: Early life and career

 Born in Kilbeacanty, County Galway, Donohue first played competitive hurling while at school in Gort Community School.
 He arrived on the inter-county scene at the age of seventeen when he first linked up with the Galway minor team, before later joining the under-21 side.
 He made his senior debut in the 2012 National Hurling League.
 Donohue played a key part for Galway over the following two seasons, and won one Leinster medal.
 He was an All-Ireland runner-up on one occasion.
 He was also nominated for an All Star this year.
 Throughout his career Donohue made eight championship appearances.

 As a member of the Connacht inter-provincial team for two successive years, Donohue unsuccessfully contested two Railway Cup finals.
 At club level he played with Kilbeacanty.

 Death

-Donohue was found dead in his home on 23 October 2013, two days before his 23rd birthday.
+Donohue was found dead by suicide in his home on 23 October 2013, two days before his 23rd birthday.
 His death brought the topic of suicide into public consciousness.
-His funeral was attended by a large number of mourners from the GAA community across the country, including his Galway teammates.
-A number of other figures in the GAA, such as the Kilkenny manager Brian Cody and the association president Liam O'Neill, called to the Donohue family home to pay their respects.

-In 2017 following Galway's win at the All-Ireland Hurling final, winning captain David Burke paid tribute to Donohue in his winner's speech stating: "One other person I can't let today pass without mentioning: He was soldiering with us for years, a good friend of mine and first cousin of Conor Whelan, he passed away in 2013.
-Niall Donohue, we'll never forget him and we'll remember him today."